Why did dogs become domesticated and when did this begin?

 It’s still difficult to pinpoint the bloodline of the dog because there has been so much genetic variation among our favourite mongrels.

 They do, in fact, all belong to the same species.
 However, dogs are one of the few species that can produce such staggering variation but are close enough to interbreed.

 In the past 500 years, dramatic changes have occurred across dog breeds as a result of artificial selection.

 When it comes to breeding, man has selected the desired characteristics, ending up with over 330 dog breeds, many of which are pedigree and bred for certain traits.
 If you are considering breeding your pup, read our recent blog on how to safely do this.

 We only need to compare the wolfish Alaskan Malamute, which is uncannily similar to its ancestors, and the long-bodied Daschund to see just how diverse the breeds can be.

 So, when did the domestication of dogs begin?

-So how long has the dog been domesticated?
-In terms of knowing exactly when dogs were in the picture, the remains of the Bonn-Oberkassel dog were found buried alongside their human companions approximately 14,200 years ago.
+So how long have their been domesticated dogs?
+In terms of knowing exactly when dogs were in the picture, the ancient dog remains of the Bonn-Oberkassel dog were found buried alongside their human companions approximately 14,200 years ago.
 This was the first undisputed case of a domesticated dog.